ColeWalsh295/BIO-MAPS/Dashboard-Files/helpfiles/demographics.md

 ***

-First Generation Status: students are considered first generation students if neither of their parents attended any college.
+First Generation Status: students are considered first generation students if neither of their parents graduated college.

 ***

-Class Standing: Sophomores, juniors, seniors, and graduate students are considered beyond-first-year students (BFY).
-Postbaccalaureate and other students are not inlcluded in the group of first-year (FY) or BFY students.
+Class Standing: Postbaccalaureate are not included in the dataset.

 ***